Solutions The best route to security compliance

 • Monitor

-C1 Additional Criteria for Confidentiality
+C1 – Additional Criteria for Confidentiality

-Your organisation should identify and maintain confidential information to meet your objectives related to confidentiality.
-To meet objectives related to confidentiality, you should dispose of confidential information.
+Your organisation should identify and maintain confidential information to meet its confidentiality objectives.
+You should also dispose of confidential information to meet these objectives.

-PI1 Additional Criteria for Processing Integrity
+PI1 – Additional Criteria for Processing Integrity

-The organisation should put in place policies and procedures over system inputs.
+The organisation should put in place policies and procedures for system inputs.
 This includes controls over completeness and accuracy to result in products, services, and reporting to meet your objectives.
 Policies and procedures over system processing should also be implemented, to result in products, services, and reporting to meet your objectives.

-You also need to implement policies and procedures to make available or deliver output completely, accurately, and timely in accordance with specifications to meet your objectives, and implement policies and procedures to store inputs, items in processing, and outputs completely, accurately, and timely in accordance with system specifications to meet your objectives.
+You also need to implement policies and procedures to make available or deliver output completely, accurately, and timely in accordance with specifications to meet your objectives and implement policies and procedures to store inputs, items in processing, and outputs completely, accurately, and timely in accordance with system specifications to meet your objectives.

-Additional Criteria for Privacy
+SOC-2 Controls: Additional Criteria for Privacy

-P1 Privacy Criteria Related to Notice and Communication of Objectives Related to Privacy
+P1 – Privacy Criteria Related to Notice and Communication of Objectives Related to Privacy

-P2 Privacy Criteria Related to Choice and Consent
+P2 – Privacy Criteria Related to Choice and Consent

 You should communicate choices available regarding the collection, use, retention, disclosure, and disposal of personal information to the data subjects and any consequences of each choice.